Visualizing the 2019 Kincade Fire

 Then, under Advanced Search, I selected VIIRS Aerosol Optical Depth and Aerosol Particle Size EDRs as my Datatype and S-NPP as my Satellite.
 After that, I clicked on “Search” to see what results came up.

 The results came up with two items to choose from.
-After clicking on Generate Map to see which I would prefer, I decided on the first item (the blue one), with the dataset name JRR-AOD_v2r1_npp_s201910292030186_e201910292040134_c201910292130400.tar.
+After clicking on Generate Map to see which I would prefer, I decided on the first item (the blue one), with the dataset name JRR-AOD_v2r1_npp_s201910292030186_e201910292040134_c201910292130400.tar

 So, next was a matter of figuring out how to navigate the FTP site and finding the exact file.
-The FTP site is organized by date, so I tried to find the data file I wanted as such: 20191029 :arrow_right: JPSS-GRAN :arrow_right: VIIRS-Aerosol-Optical-Depth-and-Aerosol-Particle-Size-EDRs :arrow_right: NPP.
-Or, click here to go straight to the right directory.
+The FTP site is organized by date, so I tried to find the data file I wanted as such: 20191029

 Upon arriving on the directory, I saw that none of the files matched the data file I wanted to download.
 Turns out, each of the .tar files in the directory included more .tar files, one of which is the one I wanted to download.
 Each .tar.manifest.xml file lists the files that are included in each corresponding .tar file.
 Instead of manually downloading each .tar.manifest.xml file and searching through each to find the data file I want, I needed to find a better way to find the right .tar file to download.
 So, what I did instead was utilize a few shell commands in Terminal to get the job down a lot quicker.

-wget -r -nd -nH -A "*.tar.manifest.xml" ftp://ftp-npp.bou.class.noaa.gov/20191029/JPSS-GRAN/VIIRS-Aerosol-Optical-Depth-and-Aerosol-Particle-Size-EDRs/NPP/
+:wget -r -nd -nH -A "*.tar.manifest.xml" ftp://ftp-npp.bou.class.noaa.gov/20191029/JPSS-GRAN/VIIRS-Aerosol-Optical-Depth-and-Aerosol-Particle-Size-EDRs/NPP/

-2. In each .tar.manifest.xml file, the names of the files included in the corresponding .tar file are kept within <FileName> and </FileName> holders.
-Recall the file I wanted to download was JRR-AOD_v2r1_npp_s201910292030186_e201910292040134_c201910292130400.tar.
-So, I used the following grep command to search through all .tar.manifest.xml files I downloaded to find the right file:
+- In each .tar.manifest.xml file, the names of the files included in the corresponding .tar file are kept within

-The output of running that grep line was: JPSS-GRAN_VIIRS-Aerosol-Optical-Depth-and-Aerosol-Particle-Size-EDRs_20191029_52685.tar.manifest.xml.
-That meant the JPSS-GRAN_VIIRS-Aerosol-Optical-Depth-and-Aerosol-Particle-Size-EDRs_20191029_52685.tar file in the FTP directory holds the .tar file I wanted to download.
+file in the FTP directory holds the .tar file I wanted to download. - Finally, I used

-3. Finally, I used wget again, this time to download the .tar file:
+again, this time to download the .tar file:wget -nd -nH ftp://ftp-npp.bou.class.noaa.gov/20191029/JPSS-GRAN/VIIRS-Aerosol-Optical-Depth-and-Aerosol-Particle-Size-EDRs/NPP/JPSS-GRAN_VIIRS-Aerosol-Optical-Depth-and-Aerosol-Particle-Size-EDRs_20191029_52685.tar

-After the JPSS-GRAN_VIIRS-Aerosol-Optical-Depth-and-Aerosol-Particle-Size-EDRs_20191029_52685.tar file was downloaded and extracted, I saw the correct data file I wanted was there (except in .tar.gz format instead of just .tar).
-After extracting the JRR-AOD_v2r1_npp_s201910292030186_e201910292040134_c201910292130400.tar.gz file, I saw that there were multiple NetCDF files (.nc).
-I ended up quickly looking through each one in Python (using xarray) to see which areas each .nc file plotted, and I decided the JRR-AOD_v2r1_npp_s201910292033094_e201910292034336_c201910292124400.nc file was the most suitable one.
-So, that was the one I decided on to analyze and plot (it’s already included in the data folder in the Github repo).
+file, I saw that there were multiple NetCDF files (.nc).
+I ended up quickly looking through each one in Python (using xarray) to see which areas each .nc file plotted, and I decided the JRR-AOD_v2r1_npp_s201910292033094_e201910292034336_c201910292124400.nc

 Reading in netCDF data into Python